Small time Chung-type LIL for L\'{e}vy processes: Proofs

 holds with two independent pure jump subordinators $A^1, A^2$.
 Next, we use the simple observation

 to conclude the proof.
-The left hand side converges to $|c|$ as $X$ has bounded variation (see Theorem~39 of \cite{D}).
-Finally, the right hand side converges to $|c|$ as $|A^i_t|/t$ converge at zero almost surely to their drift (see Proposition~5 of \cite{D}). \end{proof}
+The left-hand side converges to $|c|$, as $X$ has bounded variation (see Theorem~39 of Doney \cite{D}).
+Finally, the right-hand side converges to $|c|$ as $|A^i_t|/t$ converge at zero almost surely to their drift (see Proposition~5 of Doney \cite{D}). \end{pf*}